vincenzo-gulisano/Liebre/docs/sourcesopssinks.md

 q.addAggregateOperator("aggOp", new Win(), WS, WA, inKey, outKey);
 ```

 As shown, aside from the id of the operator, an instance of the window and the keys for the input and output streams, you also specify the window size (WS) and the window advance (WA), using the same unit of measure used by your tuples.
-For instance, if the timestamp of the tuples are in second, the following aggregate defined a window of size 4 weeks and advance 1 week:
+For instance, if the timestamp of the tuples are in seconds, the following aggregate defined a window of size 4 weeks and advance 1 week:

 ```java
 q.addAggregateOperator("aggOp", new Win(), 4 * 7 * 24 * 3600,
 	7 * 24 * 3600, inKey, outKey);
 ```

 ##### **Please notice:** The Aggregate enforces deterministic processing.
 Because of this, it assumes **tuples are fed in timestamp order**.
-If you want to know more about deterministic processing, please have a look at [AGGREGATE]().

-#### Operator - Join
+#### Operator - Join (complete example [here](https://github.com/vincenzo-gulisano/Liebre/blob/master/src/main/java/example/TextJoin.java))

 Similarly to the Aggregate, the Join is a _stateful_ operator.
 It compares tuples from 2 streams with a given predicate and forwards an output tuple every time the predicate holds.
 For this operator, you can specify different types for the two input tuples and for the output one.
 Since the join also operates on _time-based sliding windows_, these types should implement _RichTuple_ or extend _BaseRichTuple_: